 Border Fence Maintenance Board

-The minister is chair of the Border Fence Maintenance Board, which maintains the 600-kilometre dog-proof fence along parts of the Queensland and South Australian borders.
+The Border Fence Maintenance Board, maintains the 600-kilometre dog-proof fence along parts of the Queensland and South Australian borders.

 Border Fence Maintenance Board rates are payable on all properties in the Western Division that comprise more than 1,000 hectares, including freehold and leasehold lands.

 The department collects rates and provides debt management on behalf of the board.

 Nearly all the land in the Western Division is held under Western lands leases, which are used for grazing, agriculture, homes and businesses.

 The CLM Act allows eligible Western lands leases to be purchased, which will convert the title to freehold.

 You can find out more about Western lands leases and criteria for purchasing your lease.